• Skip to main content

 Visit to Boyce, Virginia Leaves One With More Questions Than Answers

 Boyce SignA commemorative plaque in downtown Boyce, located along a rural highway spotted with horse farms and vineyards, makes clear the origin of the town’s name.
-It was named after Col. Upton L. Boyce, an attorney for the Norfolk and Western Railroad, who was instrumental in getting the railroad to pass through.
-This was a big event for the town, which was already on a major trading route.
-The citizenry wanted the railroad station so badly that they raised $13,000 in private funds to build one much bigger than you would typically find in a town this size.
+It was named after Col. Upton L. Boyce, an attorney for the Norfolk and Western Railroad, who was instrumental in getting a major railroad to come through these parts.
+It was a big event for the town, which was already on a major trading route.
+The citizenry wanted the railroad station so badly that they raised $13,000 in private funds to build much grander one than you would typically find in a town this size.

 Col. Upton L. Boyce apparently did quite well for himself–he was the second owner of Tuleyries, a late Federal style mansion built around 1833 by Colonel Joseph Tuley, Jr. Graham F. Blandy later bought the property, which remains in the Blandy family.